nicolasnkGH/media-download/README.md

 - **VPN Usage**: All services are routed through the VPN container, ensuring privacy and security.
 - **Port Exposure**: Only necessary ports are exposed.
 Adjust firewall rules to secure further.
 - **Sensitive Data**: Ensure the NordVPN token is kept secure and not publicly exposed.

+## ⚖️ Legal Disclaimer:
+This setup is intended for personal use and should only be used for downloading and streaming legally acquired content.
+By using these services, you agree to comply with all applicable laws and regulations.
+The repository creator is not responsible for any illegal activities or misuse of the system.